Bira/octopus-carnival/_posts/2022-08-30-intellect-devourer.md

 fast.
 Save-granting powers and items are a vital tool when fighting them.

-Gluttons are actually a bit less annoying to handle since you can still attack then while they dominate someone.
+Gluttons are actually a bit less annoying to handle since you can still attack them while they dominate someone.
 Mockery of Life is a wonderful power to use on dead artillery enemies after the PCs have moved away from the corpse.

 Intellect Devourers aren't exactly geniuses despite all the brain theming.
 They